SBOsoft/SBOLogProcessor/README.md

 Run `sbologp -h` to see available command line options.

-There are too many options which may not have a corresponding command line parameter, passing a configuration file using -c option is required when generating metrics.
+There are too many options which may not have a corresponding command line parameter, passing a configuration file using -c option is **required** when generating metrics and might be necessary for other modes too.

 See https://github.com/SBOsoft/SBOLogProcessor/tree/main/conf/ for example configurations.
 Normally copying a configuration example  and modifying it to meet your needs and then running the application using `-c` option should suffice.